TanStack/table/docs/api/filters.md

 getFacetedMinMaxValues: () => Map<any, number>
 ```

+> ⚠️ Requires that you pass a valid `getFacetedMinMaxValues` function to `options.getFacetedMinMaxValues`.
+A default implementation is provided via the exported `getFacetedMinMaxValues` function.

-A function that **computes and returns** a min/max tuple derived from the values that were present before this column's filter was applied.
+A function that **computes and returns** a min/max tuple derived from `column.getFacetedRowModel`.
 Useful for displaying faceted result values.

 ## Table Options